 Demolition Derby: A Unity for mobile games case study

-Destruction Crew, a 3-man indie studio in the Netherlands have taken their love of demolition derby crashing, chaos and mayhem and turned it into a hit mobile game.
+Destruction Crew, a 3-man indie game studio in the Netherlands have taken their love of demolition derby crashing, chaos and mayhem and turned it into a hit mobile game.

 A super-popular multiplayer